Hacksore/overlayed-api/README.md

 # overlayed-api
-REST API for getting oauth tokens
+REST API for getting OAuth tokens from Discord